diggedypomme/quarantine-modding/doom_explanation/readme.md

 **Disadvantages:**
 - This did not work very well.
 Portals were randomly failing to work on occasion, and the game enforces a set limit to the number of hops through portals that you can see, replacing it with black if this limit is hit.
 You therefore lose the city backdrop.
 The number of hops cannot be altered as this is part of the engine.
+- the offset for the gaps really messes with my tracking scripts for which tile you are in (could be fixed) and also messes with the floors as they no longer map to the right xy coordinates so you'd need to calculate this for each tile and apply the offset